Skip to main content

 • CPI variants and Price Index refresh whenever the relevant Competitors dataset row updates.

-• Rules Based Pricing output columns (Rules Based Price, New Unit Margin %, Unit Margin % change) update on demand when the Rules Based Pricing agent runs.
+• Dynamic Pricing output columns (Rules Based Price, New Unit Margin %, Unit Margin % change) update on demand when the Dynamic Pricing agent runs.

 Static metrics like margin, unit cost, and price also keep a daily history in BigQuery alongside the time-series metrics.
-That history isn’t surfaced as its own column today — it’s the foundation for upcoming analytics that compare how every metric (not just sales) has moved over time.
+That history isn’t surfaced as its own grid column, but you can see how a SKU’s price, competitors, sales, and profit have moved over time in the SKU time-series analytics panel.
 If a metric column looks stale, replace the source dataset on the Datasets page - that triggers a downstream refresh.